 Compiled financial statements provide lowest level of confidence.
 One of the chief reasons that these are used instead of different statements is to the timely release of financial information about a company.
 Compiled statements really are a demonstration of different financial reports and documentation, which is the representation of owners or management of a company.
 Compilation standards enable the organization to omit notice disclosures as long as there is no intent to mislead the users.
 This is the only kind of financial statement that lets omitted disclosures.

 An unqualified belief in a financial statement indicates that the CPA is in agreement with the methods used by the enterprise to prepare their financial documents.
 The audit is found to be accurate, complete and fairly presented to meet the requirements of this US GAAP (Generally Accepted Accounting Principles).
 The audit provides that the CPA a reasonable basis for their opinion the financial statements are free from material misstatements or false/missing information.
 A professional opinion suggests that the CPA is not in agreement with characteristics of their financial statements or methods used to prepare their financial records.
 A skilled opinion suggests that the CPA is not confident that the financial statements are accurate or correct.

-In compiled financial statements, the company, not the accountant, is accountable for its accuracy and completeness of their financial documents.
-Since the statements were not audited or examined, they are not certified by a Certified Public Accountant (CPA).
-No opinion or confidence is expressed in the report regarding whether the accumulated statements are free of material misstatements or false/missing info or if they are shown to be accurate, complete and fairly presented to fulfill the demands of the US GAAP (Generally Accepted Accounting Principles).
+In composed financial statements, the organization, not the accountant, but is accountable for the accuracy and completeness of their financial records.
+Since the statements were not audited or examined, they aren’t accredited by a Certified Public Accountant (CPA).
+No opinion or assurance is expressed in the document regarding if the accumulated statements are free from material misstatements or false/missing info or if they are found to be true, complete and reasonably presented to fulfill the requirements of the US GAAP (Generally Accepted Accounting Principles).